All Episodes

 U.S. Army Corps of Engineers have been fighting off the most invasive species, the black carp from China, the silver carp from Vietnam, and the grass carp from China.

-They have been fighting those species from spreading into the Great Lakes where the fish could do massive damage to the region's Fishing industry, arguing his case on the Senate floor.
+They have been fighting those species from spreading into the Great Lakes where the fish could do massive damage to the region's fishing industry.

-That's going to be, isn't that going to be insulting the illegal aliens once they hear about it?
+That's going to be, isn't that going to be insulting to illegal aliens once they hear about it?

 We've gone from Asian carp.